 In general, the rule of origin for textile and apparel products is referred to as "yarn forward," which requires that the yarn production and all operations forward occur in either Singapore or the United States, but the fiber may be from anywhere.
 Exceptions to the USSFTA “yarn forward” rule of origin include brassieres and silk and linen apparel goods made from fabric that is cut or knit to shape, sewn, and finished in the territories.
 Other exceptions to the general rules of origin are discussed below.

-Tariff Preference Levels (TPL)--The USSFTA allows for a certain quantity of apparel goods that do not meet the rules of origin to come in under a preferential tariff rate.
-These limited allowances for the use of yarn and fabric from a nonparty, referred to as TPL, allows U.S. apparel exporters some flexibility in their inputs.
-The TPL may only be used for cotton and manmade fiber apparel in Chapters 61 and 62.
-It was set at an initial level of 25,000,000 square meters equivalent (SME) for the first year, to be reduced over the next seven years, and then eliminated after eight years.
-Any non-originating goods exceeding the quantity limits are subject to the non-preferential (i.e., MFN) rate of duty.
-In 2012, after the TPL has expired, all trade must adhere to the Product-Specific Rules of Origin – Annex 3A to qualify for USSFTA tariff benefits.
-The TPL quantities for the agreement are listed below.
+Tariff Preference Levels (TPL): The USSFTA allowed for a certain quantity of apparel goods that did not meet the rules of origin to come in under a preferential tariff rate.
+These limited allowances for the use of yarn and fabric from a nonparty, referred to as TPL, allowed U.S. apparel exporters some flexibility in their inputs.
+The TPL was set at an initial level of 25,000,000 square meters equivalent (SME) for the first year, and was reduced over the next seven years, until it was eliminated on January 1, 2012.
 (See Article 2.12 of the National Treatment and Market Access for Goods - Chapter 2 of the Agreement and Annex 2D “Conversion Factors” on page 16 of Chapter 2 for more details).

 There are two different rules of origin that cover footwear in the USSFTA: